urbanspr1nter/llm-rig/ktransformers.md

 git submodule update --init --recursive
 ```

 Then build.
-Currently as of 0.2.4post1, something is broken, and the balanced_server backend doesn't work.
+Currently as of 0.2.4post1, something is broken, and the `balanced_server` backend doesn't work.
 You'll get something like `sched_ext` mising upon running.
+Note, even if you provide `ktransformers` as the backend, you'll still get this error.
+If you run into it, don't worry, we'll address it in the next section: **sched_text Fix**.

 ```
 USE_BALANCE_SERVE=0 bash ./install.sh
 ```

 Takes a while to build.

 ## sched_ext Fix